gckopper/reaction-roles/Readme.md

 The guild id for the server
 -mapping
 A json file mapping a button label to a role name
--msg
-The message that will come with the buttons
-For now the message will be shared across all commands
 ```

 ## map.json file